Blog

 Increased Interest In Food

-Notice if your baby watches you while you eat.
-Babies often reach for food or open their mouths during mealtime.
-This curiosity shows growing interest in exploring food.
+Notice whether your baby watches you while you eat.
+Babies may reach for food, open their mouths, or lean toward your plate.

 Appetite Changes